Visitors to Japan fall 98.3% in January, down for 16th month in row

-The number also marked a fall from the previous month for the first time in eight months, according to the Japan Tourism Agency.
+The number also marked a fall from the previous month for the first time in eight months, the agency said Wednesday.

 The number of visitors had been on the rise since last June with the gradual easing of entry restrictions particularly for business people.
 But the halt of such special treatment put a damper on the recovery trend.